vb-consulting/Norm.net/PERFOMANCE-TESTS.md

 from generate_series(1, 1000000) as i
 ```

-Results are serialized to one class amnd one record used for testing:
+Results are serialized to one class and one record used for testing:

 ```csharp
 class PocoClass